akatopo/script-hltb-quickadd/README.md

 ## Usage

-The script will automatically use the `title` property from a note (if present) to search HLTB, otherwise it will ask for a search string before displaying the search results.
-If successful, [HLTB properties](#property-definitions) will be added to the note's frontmatter and a [table](#example-markdown-table-output) will be added at the bottom of the note.
+The script will by default use the `title` property from a note (if present) to automatically search.
+This can be changed from the macro options to either display a prompt prefilled with the `title` property from a note (if present) before searching, or to just display an empty prompt.
+If the search is successful a picker with the search results will be displayed if there are more than one results to choose the desired title.
+Afterwards [HLTB properties](#property-definitions) will be added to the note's frontmatter and a [table](#example-markdown-table-output) will be added at the bottom of the note.

 ## Property definitions